 The Mecha themes that start getting used after Live Boxer is introduced, and especially "Live Boxer's Song".

-Ensemble Darkhorse: Despite the sea of red warriors in the franchise, Yuusuke/Red Falcon is still a fan favorite, even managing to show up as a major character in Gaoranger vs. Super Sentai.
+Fan Favorite: Despite the sea of red warriors in the franchise, Yuusuke/Red Falcon is still a fan favorite, even managing to show up as a major character in Gaoranger vs. Super Sentai.
 For Super Sentai, a hero showing up unsuited in an anniversary special barring Gokaiger, not being from the previous 5-10 seasons, and not being named Soukichi Banba is a big deal.
-Surprisingly enough, he's the main character of this series.

 Toei seems to love this season as a whole.
 Not only did this show start a few traditions (Three Plus Two and already combined robots combining), but Yuusuke also shows up in Gaoranger vs. Super Sentai as mentioned above and Joh shows up in Gokaiger, which is in itself a big deal since Liveman is one of only three pre-Dairanger shows to get a tribute episode in Gokaiger.